nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * `AppointmentTimePredicate`

 For both `Appointment` and `Property`, `PocketEstateParser` will check for `find appointment` or `find property` in user input, then invoke their respective `FindCommandParser`, which will then parse user inputs and create `Predicates` according to user input.
 All `Predicates` are then put in a `List` and used to create a `PredicateList` for the respective types.
-The `PredicateList` is then used to create `FindPropertyCommand` or `FindAppointmentCommand`, which is returned to `LogicManager`.
+If there are more than one of the same predicates used, The `PredicateList` is then used to create `FindPropertyCommand` or `FindAppointmentCommand`, which is returned to `LogicManager`.

 `LogicManager` will call `Command#exceute`, and for all find commands, this will update the list of `Property` or `Appointment`